theryanshan/PigGame/README.md

 - BUT, if the player rolls a 1, all his ROUND score gets lost.
 After that, it's the next player's turn
 - The player can choose to 'Hold', which means that his ROUND score gets added to his GLBAL score.
 After that, it's the next player's turn
 - The first player to reach 100 points on GLOBAL score wins the game
-- A custome GLOBAL score can also be defined at FINAL SCROE box (default 100 if it is empty)
+- A customed GLOBAL score can also be defined at FINAL SCROE box (default is 100 if empty)